 DORCHESTER COUNTY — Slaughter Creek and Chapel Cove

-The department is considering establishing a regulated speed zone beginning at the mouth of Slaughter Creek and including the Chapel Cove waterway.
+The department received a request to establish a regulated speed zone beginning at the mouth of Slaughter Creek and including the Chapel Cove waterway.
 The speed zone would be 6 knots all times during the year for the Slaughter Creek and Chapel Cove waterways.

 The purpose of this action is to update the regulation that requires boaters to follow the federal rules for operating in Maryland waters.
 During a review of the regulation it was discovered that certain information in the regulation was incorrect.
 The proposed action corrects the name of the federal act, cites the appropriate sections of the Code of Federal Regulations, and removes the reference to rules that are incorporated by reference.
 The document that is incorporated by reference is a guide about navigation rules that no longer exists.
 The guide has been updated and is available on the United States Coast Guard’s website.
 The Code of Federal Regulations, 33 CFR §83, requires an individual to carry the guide on the vessel.
 Therefore, it is no longer necessary to specifically reference the guide in regulation because it is included as part of the requirement to comply with the Inland Navigational Rules Act of 1980.